izelozhan/capstone-3/README.md

         shoppingCartDao.clearCart(userId);
     }
 ```
-- This method combines multiple data sources—such as the shopping cart and user profile—into a single atomic action to complete the checkout process.
-It demonstrates good separation of concerns by delegating responsibilities to DAO and model classes.
-The use of role-based authorization with @PreAuthorize("hasRole('ROLE_USER')") ensures that only authenticated users can access the endpoint.
-Additionally, it integrates LocalDateTime for timestamping and leverages SQL to generate order IDs dynamically.
+- This method pulls together data from the user’s shopping cart and profile to complete the checkout in one step.
+It keeps things organized by letting the DAO and model classes handle the specific logic.
+The @PreAuthorize("hasRole('ROLE_USER')") annotation makes sure only logged-in users can place orders.
+It also uses LocalDateTime to timestamp the order and relies on SQL to generate the order ID when saving to the database.